Why Are Triangles the Strongest Shape? The Engineering Secret Hidden in Geometry

 ASA (Angle-Side-Angle): With two angles and the included side known, we can first calculate the third angle (since all triangle angles sum to 180°), then use the Law of Sines to find the remaining sides.
 This method is very efficient and commonly encountered in surveying and navigation problems.

 AAS (Angle-Angle-Side): Similar to ASA but with a non-included side, we calculate the third angle first, then apply the Law of Sines to determine the unknown sides.
 This method also produces unique solutions and is frequently used in trigonometric applications.
+Understanding when to use Law of Sines vs Law of Cosines is essential for choosing the right approach for each problem.

 Our triangle solver employs these essential trigonometric formulas: